 Please contact the UC if your position at the University changes or you intend to leave the employ of Syracuse University.
 Some changes in employment require filing an amended H-1B petition, while others do not.
 If you plan to leave Syracuse University, timing is critical in order for you to maintain your H-1B status while moving to another employer.

-Dependents of Syracuse University employees may be eligible for H4 status either by petition filed with the Immigration Service, or if the dependents are abroad, a visa application and interview with the appropriate U.S. consulate.
+Dependents of Syracuse University employees may be eligible for H4 status either by a petition filed with the Immigration Service or if the dependents are abroad a visa application, and interview with the appropriate U.S. consulate.